A domain name is your web address, the URL of your website and the basis for your e-mail addresses.

-However, since the introduction of the General Data Protection Regulation (GDPR) on 25 May 2018, it is no longer allowed to show personal data from individual persons.
+Since the introduction of the General Data Protection Regulation (GDPR) on 25 May 2018, it is no longer allowed to show personal data from natural persons.
 Not even when requesting WHOIS data.
 Data of companies and organisations, however, may still be mentioned, though to a limited extent.
 This has consequences when you transfer your domain name.
 So please pay extra attention!

 Why is this so important?
 Because when you transfer a domain name to Combell, the WHOIS data is no longer automatically transferred.
 By default, Combell now uses your invoice details for this.
 But this is not correct in certain cases – for example, if you are a reseller and want to transfer a domain name at the request of your customer, the data of your customer must be recorded in the WHOIS database, not yours!